Prince Asfandyar: A Forgotten Hero With Enduring Legacy - UrduPoint

 Prince Asfandyar: A Forgotten Hero With Enduring Legacy

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Dec, 2024) Pakistan’s history is filled with unsung heroes, and among them stands Prince Miangul Asfandyar Aurangzeb, a man whose life was tragically cut short in a bomb blast on December 28, 2007.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Dec, 2024) Pakistan’s history is filled with unsung heroes, and among them stands Prince Miangul Asfandyar Amir Zeb, a man whose life was tragically cut short in a bomb blast on December 28, 2007.

 Known for his elegance, charm, and dedication to the people of Swat, Asfandyar’s legacy remains largely forgotten, overshadowed by national tragedies that unfolded around the same time.
 Yet, his contributions to education and development are still remembered by those whose lives he touched.